 This is a powerful motion that also produces clubface control and accuracy of ball flight.
 Having the ability to push off both feet from the ground at near lead-arm-parallel on the downswing helps rotate and elevate the pelvis, which in turn aids the club head to whip through the hitting zone.

 Having great footwork is important in any sport, so head to the range and instead of working on club positions, work on the movement of your feet.
 Lift your front heel on the way back and then slam it down again so you can use the ground to power your swing and increase your ball-striking consistency.

-Tim Cooke is Director of Instruction at Sea Pines Resort on Hilton Head Island, South Carolina.
+Tim Cooke is Director of Instruction at Sea Pines Resort on Hilton Head Island, South Carolina, home of Harbour Town Golf Links, one of the PGA Tour’s favorite stops.
 Read more about him and his golf school at www. seapinesgolfinstruction.com and follow him on Twitter @TimCookeGolf